yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 1. In the support files, open a command prompt in the **C:\\Hackathon** folder.

+    > **Note**: If this folder doesn't exist ensure you followed the instructions in the Before the HOL.

 2. Initialize a local Git repository by running the following commands at the command prompt:

     ```